{ Repost from my personal blog @ https://blog.codezero.xyz/accepting-stripe-payments-on-behalf-of-a-third-party }

 The authorization url accepts the following parameters.

-4. scope – Can be read_write or read_only.
-The default is read_only.
-For analytics purposes, read_only is appropriate; To perform charges on behalf of the connected user, We will need to request read_write scope instead.
+client_id– The client ID acquired when registering your platform.required.response_type– Response type.
+The value is alwayscode. required.redirect_uri– The URL to redirect the customer to after authorization.scope– Can beread_writeorread_only.
+The default isread_only.
+For analytics purposes,read_onlyis appropriate; To perform charges on behalf of the connected user, We will need to request read_write scope instead.

 The user will be taken to stripe authorization page, where the user can login to an existing account or create a new account without breaking the flow.
 Once the user has authorized the application, he/she is taken back to the Callback URL with the result.